zamilskhan/docs-new/source/installation-guide/index.md

 * Restart your system.

 ## Port
-The following ports need to stay open for the Gluu Server to run.
+The following ports open for the Gluu Server to run.
 Please keep the ports open before installing Gluu Server.

 |	Port Number	|	Protocol	|
 |-----------------------|-----------------------|